 Don’t forget to think about barstools.
 It will be too tight to fit these in if your clearance is only 36 inches.
 You really need closer to four feet to make barstools work well.

-What’s the best size for a kitchen island? (common kitchen island dimensions)
+Kitchen island dimensions and size: What’s the best size for a kitchen island?

 The best island size will be dependent on the overall dimensions of your kitchen and the clearance you’ll have around your island.
 At a minimum you’ll want at least 4 feet for length and 2 feet for width.